Kardashev's Conundrum: Statistical Falsification of Exponential Energy Growth, the Non-Observation of Type II Technosignatures, and the Kardashev-Sagan-Nakamoto Resolution: Discussion

 The Bitcoin network hashrate is the only publicly auditable, unforgeable, and continuously updated global measure of proof-of-work currently available.
 We do not consider Bitcoin as one network among many to be aggregated: Bitcoin commands the vast majority of total proof-of-work hashrate globally and has held this dominant position continuously since 2009.
-Network effects \citep{Metcalfe2013}, first-mover advantage, and the ossification of consensus rules have entrenched Bitcoin as the canonical proof-of-work substrate --- a pattern observed across foundational protocols, of which TCP/IP is the most prominent historical example: a "good enough" baseline standardised in 1981 that has resisted displacement by technically superior alternatives for over four decades.
-Established systems benefit from accumulated infrastructure, security audits, developer expertise, and integration investments that newcomers cannot match, in the same way that established biological ecosystems resist invasion by marginally-more-optimised newcomers.
+Network effects \citep{Metcalfe2013}, first-mover advantage, and the ossification of consensus rules have entrenched Bitcoin as the canonical proof-of-work substrate --- a pattern observed across foundational protocols, of which TCP/IP is the most prominent historical example: a ``good enough'' baseline standardised in 1981 that has resisted displacement by technically superior alternatives for over four decades.
 We therefore treat Bitcoin as a representative measurement of global proof-of-work computation rather than as one constituent among many.

 The hashrate data span only 2009--2024 --- sixteen annual data points covering approximately one human generation.
 The KSN variable exhibits structural breaks between the CPU/GPU era (2009--2012) and the ASIC era (2013--2024), reflecting qualitative changes in the technology of proof-of-work computation rather than smooth continuous evolution.
-A formal era-segmented fit to $\mathcal{H}(t)$ is deferred to a future paper.
+A formal era-segmented fit to $H(t)$ is deferred to a future paper.